santhoshkammari/dsa/algos.md

 # Bitwise
 Bitwise operations requires right shift and & with 1

 # Dynamic Programming
+1. Its lru_cache in Python for linear DP
-single dp for memoization and prefixing
+2. single dp for memoization and prefixing